ItsMeBrille/MMM-Today/README.md

 # MMM-Today

-MMM-Today is a MagicMirror² module that displays historical events and facts for the current day.
+MMM-Today is a MagicMirror² module that displays historical events from the current date.

 ## Installation
 1. Clone the MMM-Today repository into the `modules` directory of your MagicMirror²: